 Your route to completing the Two-Year J.D. for international attorneys depends on whether you obtained a foreign law degree in a common law jurisdiction1.
 Common law students do not need to follow the first-year curriculum, and will spend both of their years in the Two-Year J.D.
 Program taking upper-level courses.

 Students who did not obtain a degree in a common law jurisdiction will begin the program with the standard first-year curriculum.
-During the second year of study, these students are eligible for any second- or third-year course available to all other J.D. students.
+During the second year of study, these students are eligible for any second- or third-year course available to all other J.D. students and will need to complete the same required coursework.

 Students in the Two-Year J.D.
 Program are subject to the same grading system that applies to other J.D. candidates.
 All other law school and university rules apply, as appropriate, to students in the Two-Year J.D.
 Program.
 These include rules governing credits from outside the law school and cross-listing of courses.